Published on February 1st, 2012 | by Isaac Atencio III0

 For our review of † † † (Crosses) full length album click here.

-So let me start by saying this… We here at Bearded Gentlemen pretty much regard Chino Moreno of The Deftones (and Team Sleep) as the Messiah.
+So let me start by saying this… We here at Bearded Gentlemen pretty much regard Chino Moreno of The Deftones (Team Sleep, Palms) as the Messiah.
 Anyone that knows us is probably aware and has most likely come to accept our giddy fanboy obsession/man-crush on this dude.
 It’s true, I promise.
 With that said, we felt it very fitting for our first music review to be Chino related.

 For the unfamiliar, ††† (Crosses) is a side project between Chino and Shaun Lopez of the band Far.
 EP †† being their second self-released effort.

 The obvious reality here is that I am predisposed to liking anything that Mr. Moreno is a part of, and that holds true with the latest cut from Crosses.
 However, I wasn’t exactly sold at first.
 Upon my first listen through the EP, I actually became a little nervous and hesitant to write a review of it.
 I just wasn’t really pumped about it.
 After a few listens and a little bit of thought it definitely started to grow on me.
 I’ll be honest and say it hasn’t stopped in my playlist and has been making my ear holes happy-happy for the last week.